AbhishaShah/Registration-and-Login-using-MERN-stack/README.md

 # Login and registration with MERN stack

 ![Final App](client/public/mern-auth.gif)
-User Registration and Login functionality with React, NodeJs, ExpressJs and MongoDB and authentication using passport and JWTs.
+User Registration and Login functionality with validations using React, NodeJs, ExpressJs and MongoDB and authentication using passport and JWTs.

 This project uses the following technologies: